Available for Interviews: Dr. Tammy Penhollow

 - Decreased bone density/osteoporosis (patients with or at risk for osteoporosis are thought to be at increased risk of vertebral compression fracture with additional steroid)

-- Avascular necrosis (lack of blood flow to a joint, most commonly the hip joint, leading to fracture requiring hip replacement.
+- Avascular necrosis (lack of blood flow to a joint, most commonly the hip joint, leading to fracture requiring a hip replacement.
 Intraarticular -in the joint – hip steroid injections may be particularly risky for avascular necrosis of that same joint because of the local vascular uptake).

 - Increased risk of infection of a replacement joint, increased risk of NEEDING a replacement joint: Intra-articular (knee joint) injections in the 3 months leading up to a knee replacement increase the risk for infection in the new joint.
 Infection in a replaced joint is a major complication and may result in the removal of the hardware.
 A recent 3800 patient observational study showed that patients who received intra-articular knee steroids are associated with a risk of future total knee arthroplasty (joint replacement).
 When we tell patients we can give them a steroid to help “buy time” before their joint replacement, we may actually be accelerating the need for the replacement, at least in the knee.

-- Muscle atrophy: steroid injected into muscles can weaken the muscles and can cause “steroid atrophy” of the muscle and if delivered too close to the surface, atrophy of the skin as well.
+- Muscle atrophy: steroids injected into muscles can weaken the muscles and can cause “steroid atrophy” of the muscle and if delivered too close to the surface, atrophy of the skin as well.
 This weakens, not strengthens the body.

 **Alternative therapies for musculoskeletal pain include:

-- Platelet Rich Plasma (PRP) or Bone Marrow Aspirate Concentrate (BMAC) can effect reduction in inflammation and assist the body in healing the painful spine, joint or soft tissues.
+- Platelet Rich Plasma (PRP) or Bone Marrow Aspirate Concentrate (BMAC) can effect a reduction in inflammation and assist the body in healing the painful spine, joint or soft tissues.

 - topical or oral nonsteroidal antiinflammatory medications to reduce the inflammation and reduce pain